TakuyaHiraoka/Which-Experiences-Are-Influential-for-RL-Agents/README.md

+:warning: tod.py in this codebase contains a bug that masks in which all of the elements are 1 to elements are assigned to experiences with high index numbers.
+A bug fix will be made later. :warning:

 # What is this?
 This is the source code to replicate the experiments provided in [``Which Experiences Are Influential for Your Agent?
 Policy Iteration with Turn-over Dropout''](https://arxiv.org/abs/2301.11168)